 In my past life, I used to work for a UN Special Rapporteur and my job was to interview asylum seekers.
 Emigrating to Europe isn’t an individual endeavor, it is a collective, family project.
 Those who finally make it and get papers overseas, have entire communities counting on them.

 All these years, Western media has worked so hard to convince people that Africa is hell and Europe is heaven, and we finally believed them!
 Being shipped to Rwanda, a tiny country in Africa, would be perceived as a failure back in the village.
 “We know Rwandans, they too used to be refugees here, twenty or so years ago… ‘Nwa anyị adala any!’
 Our son has failed us!
-Adds Isaac Okonkwo, Obi’s father, in Igbo, as he rolls his goad skin and departs the village of Umuofia, leaving behind debts and shame…” Chinua Achebe, “No longer at ease”.
+Adds Isaac Okonkwo, Obi’s father, in Igbo, as he rolls his goad skin and departs the village of Umuofia, leaving behind debts and shame…” -Chinua Achebe, “No longer at ease”.

-So all their articles preferred to talk about conditions in Rwanda, Rwandan opposition, and human rights in Rwanda, calling it the “Rwanda Deal”, all to avoid the elephant in the room.
+Western media and NGOs preferred to talk about conditions in Rwanda, money received by Rwanda, “Rwandan lack of freedoms and democracy” – as though asylum seekers are coming to start a political party, calling it the “Rwanda Deal”, all to avoid the elephant in the room.
 Europe is going through an existential crisis, and Rwanda is offering the perfect catharsis.